devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/dsl_reference.rst

 Preparer assistants are assistants that are supposed to checkout sources of upstream projects and set up environment for them (possibly utilizing their ``.devassistant`` file, if they have one).
-Preparers must be placed under ``prep`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.
+Preparers must be placed under ``assistants/prep`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.

 Preparer assistants commonly utilize the ``dda_dependencies`` and ``dda_run`` commands in ``run`` section.